CobbleSword/NachoSpigot/readme.md

-[Paper-0353] Send nearby packets from world player list not server list by Mystiflow [Paper-0389] performance improvement for Chunk.getEntities by wea_ondara [Paper-0539] Optimize NetworkManager Exception Handling by Andrew Steinborn
+[Paper-0353] Send nearby packets from world player list not server list by Mystiflow [Paper-0389] performance improvement for Chunk.getEntities by wea_ondara [Paper-0539] Optimize NetworkManager Exception Handling by Andrew Steinborn [Paper-0451] Reduce memory footprint of NBTTagCompound by spottedleaf

 [Nacho-0001] Remove stream usage when counting entities [Nacho-0002] Check if the fuel is coal first before checking others